 Eastern Illinois Teachers College first offered a master's degree in 1951, a general Master’s in Education (i.e., MSEd).
 You could take courses within a certain field of study, but could not get a degree in a particular field.
 It was not until 1974 that we saw non-education graduate degrees were offered in the form of the first Master of Arts (MA) and Master of Sciences (MS).

 In 1986, Dr. William Kirk , who had been a faculty member in the department since 1975, became the first coordinator of the MA in Clinical Psychology program.
 He coordinated the program through 1999.
 Dr. Genie Lenihan became coordinator for the 1999-2000 academic year, and after she retired in 2000, Dr. Kirk resumed coordination until his retirement in 2003.
 During his last year in the department, 2002-2003, Dr. Kirk and Dr. Keith Wilson served as co-coordinators.
 Upon Dr. Kirk's retirement, Dr. Wilson became coordinator for several semesters, from fall 2003 to fall 2004.
 Dr. Wilson had previously, along with Dr. Russell Gruber, served as co-coordinator of the program during the 1998-99 academic year while Dr. Kirk was on sabbatical.
 In the spring of 2005, Dr. Anu Sharma became the fifth program coordinator.
-When Dr. Sharma stepped down in 2011, Dr. Wesley Allan became the new coordinator, having previously served as Acting Coordinator during the 2009-2010 academic year while Dr. Sharma was on sabbatical.
+When Dr. Sharma stepped down after the spring 2011 semester, Dr. Wesley Allan became the sixth program coordinator in fall 2011, having previously served as Acting Coordinator during the 2009-2010 academic year while Dr. Sharma was on sabbatical.